 There is a wide selection of TVs you can find below $1000.
 Generally, there are two big categories: the TVs with the best possible picture quality for the money, or larger budget TVs with the biggest screen that you can get for the buck.

-So far, we've tested 18 TVs available under $1,000 in 2017 and below are our recommendations for the best ones you can purchase this fall.
+We've tested 39 TVs available under $1000 and below are our recommendations for the best ones you can buy in 2018.

 Our recommendations above are what we think are currently the best TVs under $1,000 to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that are less than $1,000.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.